From Database Records

 Do you mint persistent identifiers for the content of your database?
 This information is especially important within your FAIRsharing record.
 Please use the 'implements' relationship to show the type of identifier(s) you mint (e.g. DOI, ARK).

-Full list of database record relationships
+Full list of database relationships

 This table summarises only those relationships available from within Database records.
-Other documentation in this section covers standards, data policies, collections and organisations.
+Other documentation in this section covers standards, data policies, FAIRassist records, collections and organisations.
 The Display Location column below tells you where each relationship can be found in our record display.

 You may also wish to review the types of databases available in FAIRsharing.